KevinDeery/Cinema-Box-Collector/README.md

 Internal Testing only

-To opt in for internal testing you must send you google play email address to cinemaboxcollector@gmail.com.
+To opt in for internal testing you must send your google play email address to cinemaboxcollector@gmail.com.
 This is required to add the address to the developer console in Google Play

 Once you have been added, use the following link to gain access to the app https://play.google.com/apps/internaltest/4698817520185451222